cryptogogue/vol-node-cpp/README.md

 ### Project Status

-As of this writing (February 2021), this project is still in the very early stages, even after several years of development.
-It is working (minimally), but still has a long way to go to even be close to production-ready.
+As of this writing, this project is still in the very early stages, even after several years of development.
+It is working, but still has a long way to go to even be close to production-ready.

 This codebase is also the idiosyncratic work of a single developer.
 Clearly, we need contributors.
 If you're interested in crypto and handy with C++, please get in touch via our Discord.

 ### Proof of Personhood